Timeline of crimes involving the Order of Nine Angles: 2020

 Canadian Armed Forces launched an internal investigation in October 2020 after a special forces soldier with the CJIRU was identified as a member of the Northern Order and Order of Nine Angles.
 According to the SPLC, the man is among "some pretty well-known, high-up people in these organizations" and an acquaintance of James Mason and the former Master Corporal Patrik Mathews who was previously exposed as a recruiter for the Northern Order and Base in Canada.

-15 year old Rhianan Rudd allegedly planned blowing up a synagogue and was arrested in October 2020 in the United Kingdom.
-Home office however dropped the charges after concluding "she had been a victim of trafficking who had been groomed and sexually exploited."
+15-year-old Rhianan Rudd allegedly planned blowing up a synagogue and was arrested in October 2020 in the United Kingdom.
+Home office however dropped the charges after concluding "she had been a victim of trafficking who had been groomed and sexually exploited".
 Rudd was allegedly radicalized by Atomwaffen and ONA.
 She died by suicide on 19 May 2022.

 Danyal Hussein who killed two sisters, Bibaa Henry and Nicole Smallman, in a Wembley park in London was "closely associated" with the Order of Nine Angles and took part in an ONA internet forum.
 He killed the two women to fulfill a "demonic pact".
 In response MP Stephanie Peacock called on the Home Secretary to proscribe the ONA.
-In Russia four members of the Order of Nine Angles were arrested after two confessed to ritual murders involving cannibalism in Karelia and Saint Petersburg.
+In Russia four Order of Nine Angles adherents were arrested after two confessed to ritual murders involving cannibalism in Karelia and Saint Petersburg.
 Two of them were also accused of large-scale drug trafficking as a large amount of narcotics was found in their home.

 On 11 December 2020, the UK based video hosting service BitChute removed all ONA material for violating the site's anti-terror policy, citing ONA's "close connections with other proscribed organisations".
 The same month Yahoo!
 News acquired a report by the US National Counterterrorism Center, the FBI and the Department of Homeland Security circulated to U.S. intelligence agencies, assessing that the ONA poses a violent threat and that it plays an influential role among right-wing terror groups.
-The report however added that the ONA was rejected by certain groups for inciting its members to commit rape and pedophilia.
+The report however added that the ONA was rejected by certain groups for inciting its adherents to commit rape and pedophilia.